yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 ### 8. Inference

-After training, the model automatically gets saved into a pth file.
+After training, the model gets saved into a pth file.
 This file can then be used to load the model and make predictions.

 ```
 #We are using the pre-trained Detectron2 model, as shown below.